GIXLabs/rccars/README.md

 # Purpose

 The following tutorial will get you up and running to build an RC car with the provided materials.
-All of the soldering is already done and the code is flashed onto the brain board.
-It will be your responsibility to use the tools provided to you in your orientation bag along with the tools available in the Prototyping Labs to design and build a chassis for your car.
+All of the soldering is already done and the most of the code is flashed onto the brain board.
+It will be your responsibility to use the tools provided to you in your orientation bag along with the tools available in the Prototyping Lab to design and build a chassis for your car.

 ### Bill of Materials